-Midway through academic year 2020-21, we have spent about \$638,570 for technology out of the general fund.
-The primary purchases have been for equipment and software to support our move to online for faculty, staff, and students.
-The largest cost is to providing hardware (laptops, document cameras, and monitors) to employees working offsite.
+By the end of academic year 21, we have spent \$1,495,812 for technology out of general fund.
+The primary purchases been for equipment and software to support our move online for faculty, and students.
+The largest cost is to provide hardware (laptops, document cameras, and monitors) to employees working offsite.
 The second largest cost is instructional software to support our students.
-Some examples are SPSS (statistics software), Edmentum (math lab), SARS, Maple, Adobe Creative Cloud, DSPS software, Solidworks, MATLAB, TI emulator, Photoshop Elements, and Automotive software.
-Heavier spending is typically done in the second half of the academic year since most of the big projects are done during the summer when impact on instruction is minimal.
+Some example are SPSS (statistics software), Edmentum (math lab), SARS, Maple, Adobe Creative Cloud, DSPS software, Solidworks, MATLAB, TI emulator, Photoshop Elements, and Automotive software.
+Additionally, there are maintenance contracts to support much of our back-end infrastructure such as network switches, access points, and servers.
+Finally, a significant purchase was the purchase of Adobe licenses for the Creative Cloud suite of tools for our students in the various digital media arts programs.